Data quality dimensions for fair AI: Mitigating Bias

 \section{Mitigating Bias}

 A \textit{bias mitigation algorithm} is a procedure for reducing unwanted bias in training datasets or models, with the aim to improve the fairness metrics.
-Those algorithms can be classified into three categories \citep{d_Alessandro_2017}:
+Those algorithms can be classified into three categories \cite{d_Alessandro_2017}: pre-processing, when the training data is modified; in-processing, when the learning algorithm is modified; post-processing, when the predictions are modified.